Easy Guide to Hiking Mosaic Canyon in Death Valley

 The details

-Mosaic Canyon Trail is a 4-mile round trip out and back trail rated moderate to difficult by the National Park Service.
-To access the trial head, hikers will take a 2.3-mile unpaved road located immediately south of Stovepipe Wells Village.
-A four-wheel drive vehicle is not necessary for access as the road is usually passable by the average car.
+Mosaic Canyon Trail is a 4-mile round trip out and back trail in Death Valley National Park.
+Mosaic Canyon Trail is rated moderate to difficult by the National Park Service.
+To access Mosaic Canyon Trail, hikers will take the 2.3-mile unpaved Mosaic Canyon road located immediately south of Stovepipe Wells Village.
+A four-wheel drive vehicle is not necessary for access as Mosaic Canyon Road is usually passable by the average car.
 However, the National Park Service does not recommend the road for RVs.
-A large gravel parking lot at the trailhead provides ample parking.
+A large gravel parking area at Mosaic Canyon trailhead provides ample parking.
 We found many of empty parking spaces when we visited on a Saturday afternoon.

 Mosaic Canyon Trail is known for its colorful canyon walls and beautiful marble narrows.
 The trail ends with a stunning dryfall.
 Mosaic Canyon Trail is a fun and, at times, challenging hike.
 There were many hikers on the trail the afternoon we visited.
 But we did find moments of quiet and solace among the beautiful marble canyons.
 We finished the round-trip hike in exactly two hours.
 Just as the sun was lowering behind the mountains.